gregcaporaso/mockrobiota/CONTRIBUTING.md

 * ``citation``: DOI, PubMed Identifier (PMID), or direct link for original citation.
 * ``qiita-id``: Study ID for raw data submitted to [QIITA database](https://qiita.ucsd.edu/).
 * ``raw-data-url``: Direct link to raw data submitted to other public repositories.
 A valid, working URL must be provided. ``NA`` is not a permitted value for this field.
+See information below about formatting and depositing raw data.
 * ``human-readable-description``: A description of the mock community dataset.
 At minimum, should include the number and types (bacterial, eukaryotic, archaeal, etc) of strains included in the mock community; the number of sample replicates; the investigators responsible for creating the mock community; and the main institution where this mock community was generated.
 Include as much relevant information as possible.
 If relevant, indicate the features that are common to or different across the samples included in the dataset (for example, if all are replicates of the same sample); the number of unique samples included; whether strains were mixed at even or uneven ratios; and whether the samples in this mock community are included in any other mock communities, and if so, whether those are marker-gene or metagenome mock communities (or another mock community type).
 * ``bokulich2013-id``: This only applies to the founder datasets included in mockrobiota, and indicates the mock community ID used in the [original citation](http://www.nature.com/nmeth/journal/v10/n1/abs/nmeth.2276.html).
 New mock communities should list ``NA`` as the value for this field.
 * ``bokulich2015-id``: This only applies to the founder datasets included in mockrobiota, and indicates the mock community ID used in the [original citation](https://dx.doi.org/10.7287/peerj.preprints.934v2).
 New mock communities should list ``NA`` as the value for this field.